drewkett/unstruc/README.md

 This is a collection of utilities related to unstructured meshes.
-It is written in C++.
-There are no external dependencies except for [tetgen](http://wias-berlin.de/software/tetgen/), which is needed by volmesh.
+It is written in C++. [tetgen](http://wias-berlin.de/software/tetgen/) is the only dependency, which is used by unstruc-volmesh.

 ##unstruc-convert